Daniel Poohl

-Daniel Poohl, (born 11 August 1981 in Vänersborg) is a Swedish editor-in-chief for the Expo magazine.
+Daniel Poohl (born 11 August 1981) is a Swedish journalist and publicist who served as publisher (ansvarig utgivare) and CEO of the Expo magazine.

+Biography

+Poohl was born in Vänersborg.
+He grew up in Åsensbruk in Dalsland and studied media at Sinclairgymnasiet in Uddevalla.
+During his time at the national guard training he did journalism work for Värnpliktsnytt, a newspaper for the soldiers.
 He started working at Expo at the age of twenty in 2001.
-Poohl became the editorial assistant after the death of Stieg Larsson in 2004 and became the editor-in-chief in 2006.
-Poohl grew up in Åsensbruk in Dalsland and studied media at Sinclairgymnasiet in Uddevalla.
-During his time at the national guard training he did journalism work for Värnpliktsnytt, a newspaper for the soldiers.
 Poohl became a known name in 2001 when he infiltrated the Nationaldemokraterna party to make a report that was broadcast on the show Folkhemmet on TV3.
+Poohl became the editorial assistant at Expo after the death of Stieg Larsson in 2004 and became the editor-in-chief in 2006.

-Poohl is often used by media as a reference when it comes to questions about right-wing extremism and racism.
-For Dagens Nyheter, Svenska Dagbladet and Göteborgsposten.
+Poohl is often used by media as a reference when it comes to questions about right-wing extremism and racism, for Dagens Nyheter, Svenska Dagbladet and Göteborgs-Posten.
 He writes articles about politics in Sweden for the English magazine Searchlight.

 In 2013, Poohl wrote and published the book Som om vi hade glömt.
-And on 6 August 2015 he presented Sommar i P1 on Sveriges Radio.
+On 6 August 2015 he presented Sommar i P1 on Sveriges Radio.